phang98/kube-mcp-operator/README.md

 ```

 When the operator sees this annotation it injects the MCP sidecar and creates a service `<deployment>-mcp` exposing port `8000`.
+Existing annotated deployments are processed on startup so sidecars are injected even if the operator is installed later.

 ### Configuration